 Characteristics of Roofing Nails

-Choosing the right nail for a roofing project in Illinois involves considering several key characteristics:
+Choosing the right nail for a roofing project in the Chicagoland area involves considering several key characteristics:

 Size and Dimensions

-Choosing the right nails is critical for various applications in roofing projects, ensuring durability and compliance with local building codes in Illinois.
+Choosing the right nails is critical for various applications in roofing projects, ensuring durability and compliance with local building codes in the Chicagoland area.

 Nails for Shingles

-For asphalt shingles, the most used roofing material in Illinois, ring shank or smooth shank nails are recommended because of their durability and cost-effectiveness.
+For asphalt shingles, the most used roofing material in the Chicagoland area, ring shank or smooth shank nails are recommended because of their durability and cost-effectiveness.
 Typically, four nails per shingle are standard, but in high wind areas, six may be required to prevent blowoffs, adhering to the International Building Code.

 Nails for Felt/Underlayment